 Part 2 – Calories (Macro Nutrient Needs)

-These are only GUIDELINES for your diet and you may need more calories depending on your exercise levels.
+The information below is only a guideline and you may need more calories depending on your exercise levels.

-Experts agree that anything below 1200kcals a day will likely impair the body’s ability to take on all the nutrients it requires, so diets should use 1200kcals a day (1500kcals for men) as a minimum intake.
+Medical experts agree that anything below 1200kcals a day will likely impair the body’s ability to take on all the nutrients it requires.
+Diets should use 1200kcals a day (1500kcals for men) as a minimum intake.

 While staying above the minimum intake, nutritionists recommend consuming around 500 calories below your expenditure for fat loss, and 500 calories above your expenditure for weight gain.
 If you do not exercise at all when dieting then your body may burn muscle, slowing your metabolism and making it harder to lose weight.